Contact The Nebraska Medical Center cancer hotline today at 800.999.5465.

 Learn more about clinical trials at this NCCN Member Institution.

 Considered to be a Center of Excellence for the study of lymphoma, much emphasis is placed on integrated laboratory and clinical research in this disease.
 The Center's Lymphoma Study Group has reviewed more than 40,000 biopsies and created a clinical outcome database to correlate the findings.
-The Nebraska Medical Center stem cell transplantation program has been ranked as one of the busiest adult and pediatric stem cell transplantation programs in the world.
+The Nebraska Medical Center’s stem cell transplantation program has been ranked as one of the busiest adult and pediatric stem cell transplantation programs in the world.
 The program, which was established in 1983, has been recognized internationally for pioneering autologous transplantation for lymphoma, using peripheral stem cells as an alternative rescue product; conducting ground-breaking transplant studies; and performing transplants in alternate settings other than traditional inpatient hospital units.

-Nationally recognized breast cancer researchers along with a strong nucleus of established breast cancer researchers at UNMC, enabled the Cancer Center to create a Center for Breast Cancer Research that will transform the breast cancer research program at the Fred & Pamela Buffett Cancer Center into a world-class research program for breast cancer detection, prevention, and treatment.
+Nationally recognized breast cancer researchers along with a strong nucleus of established breast cancer researchers at UNMC, enable the Cancer Center to create a Center for Breast Cancer Research that will transform the breast cancer research program at the Fred & Pamela Buffett Cancer Center into a world-class research program for breast cancer detection, prevention, and treatment.

-The Fred & Pamela Buffett Cancer Center's research efforts are organized into four main research programs which facilitate inter-collaborative research initiatives among members through participation in program activities and focus group meetings.
-The existing programs are organized to foster collaboration between basic science and clinical researchers.
-The Fred & Pamela Buffett Cancer Center research programs are as follows:
+Research efforts are organized into four main research programs which facilitate collaboration between basic science and clinical researchers through participation in program activities and focus group meetings.
+The Fred & Pamela Buffett Cancer Center research programs include: